neithernut/dr.w.falls/doc/design/Display.md

 the initialization code and the function transforming updates into draw commands.

-We don't want to hard-code the field's exact position on the screen in the coordinate transformation function.
-At the same time, we don't want to pass that information explicitly each time and make sure the positions agree for both the initialization and updates.
-Hence, we'll abstract the field itself in a type, which encapsulates the position and features public functions for the generation of draw commands for the initialization, updates and the capsule preview.
+Naturally, we'll define a datataype abstracting the field, which will features public functions for the generation of draw commands for the initialization, updates and the capsule preview.
+Instances of that type will be returned by an appropriate entity factory.

 ## Score board/roster